CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (A) An opportunity for the parents of a child with a disability to examine all records related to the child and to participate in meetings with respect to identification, evaluation, and educational placement of the child, and to obtain an independent educational evaluation of the child;

-(B) Procedures to protect the rights of the child whenever the parents of the child are not known, an agency after making reasonable efforts cannot find the parents, or the child is a ward of the state, including the assignment, in accordance with section 3323.051 of the Revised Code, of an individual to act as a surrogate for the parents;
+(B) Procedures to protect the rights of the child whenever the parents of the child are not known, an agency after making reasonable efforts cannot find the parents, or the child is a ward of the state, including the assignment of an individual to act as a surrogate for the parents made by the school district or other educational agency responsible for educating the child or by the court with jurisdiction over the child's custody.
+Such assignment shall be made in accordance with section 3323.051 of the Revised Code.

 (C) Prior written notice to the child’s parents of a school district’s proposal or refusal to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate education for the child.
 The procedures established under this division shall: